abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 **Question:** If all orders are isomorphic with one another, why do we say that numbers are the quintessential order?

-So the linear order is a perfect order, but it is also (and I think that these theorems prove it) the most *boring* order ever, especially when looked from a category-theoretic viewpoint - all finite linear orders are just isomorphic to the natural numbers (by the way, most infinite orders are isomorphic to the natural numbers as well, with the exception of the ones for which Cantor's diagonal argument applies) and so all of their diagrams look in the same way.
+So the linear order is a perfect order, but it is also (and I think that these theorems prove it) the most *boring* order ever, especially when looked from a category-theoretic viewpoint - all finite linear orders are just isomorphic to the natural numbers (by the way, most infinite orders are isomorphic to the natural numbers as well, with the exception of the ones for which Cantor's diagonal argument applies) and so all of their diagrams look the same way.

 ![Linear order (general)](general_linear_order.svg)